Adetune/Sway-Update/README.md

 Dashboard components required
 What should the dashboard contain based on the requirements provided?
 To understand what it should contain, we need to figure out what questions we need the dashboard to answer:
-- What are the top listeners streaming platform used?
+- What are the total listeners streaming platform used?
-- What is the top listeners acquisition medium?
+- What is the total listeners by acquisition medium?
-- What is the top listeners Income levels?
+- What is the total listeners by Income levels?
-- What is the top listeners location?
+- What are total listeners by location?
-- What is the top listeners music preferences?
+- What is the total listeners by music preferences?
-- What is the top listeners age range?
+- What are the total listeners by age range?
-- What is the top competitor streaming number?
+- What is the total competitor by streaming number?
-- What is the top competitor by Genre?
+- What is the total competitor by Genre?
-- What are the top competitor followers?
+- What are the top 5 of the competitor followers?
-- What is the top competitor Album Sales?
+- What is the total competitor  by Album Sales?

 ## Project Scope